pokt-network/pocket/persistence/docs/SAVEPOINTS_ROLLBACKS.md

 At the time of writing, it seems that we identified the points within the codebase in which we should take some action to support savepoints and rollbacks.
 This means that we probably know the **WHEN**s and **WHERE**s, the scope of this document is to identify the **WHAT**s and **HOW**s.

-It might sound simple, but the ability to recover from a failure that would prevent the node from committing a block deterministically is a critical feature and it's probably a non-trivial problem to solve.
+It might sound simple, but the ability to recover from a failure that would prevent the node from committing a block deterministically is a critical feature, and it's a non-trivial problem to solve.

 As it stands we use multiple data stores (please refer to [PROTOCOL_STATE_HASH.md](../PROTOCOL_STATE_HASH.md) for additional information about their designs):